surniaulula/wpsso/README.md

 <li>YouTube Channel URL</li>
 </ul>

-<p>&sstarf; Optional URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS.</p>
+<p>&starf; Optional URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS.</p>

-<p>&sstarf; Integrates with 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc. The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.</p>
+<p>&starf; Integrates with 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc. The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.</p>

 <ul>
 <li><strong>Integration with 3rd Party Plugins</strong>